Chances are, you need more of seven nutrients discussed here. Many adults don't get enough of them.

 - 8 ounces calcium-fortified soy milk, almond milk, or another milk alternative

 Why It’s Good for You: Fiber is good for your digestion, lowering cholesterol, and managing blood sugar levels.
 It's filling, and it's found in foods that are low in calories, so it helps you manage your weight.
+Fiber can also help lower your LDL, or bad cholesterol, which could lower your risk of heart disease.

 How Much You Need: